-Many rules copy values simply up and down the tree.
-These rules occur often in standard patterns and can be derived automatically based on the name equality of attributes.
+Many rules simply copy values up and down the tree.
+These rules often follow standard patterns and can be derived automatically based on the name equality of attributes.
 Such a derivable rule is called a copy rule.
 Copy rules may be omitted by the programmer, which has significant benefits in larger grammars where the majority of rules are copy rules.
 Such an abstraction is familiar to Haskell programmers as it corresponds to the use of monads for implicit parameter and result passing.